 The opening sections of this policy help establish how we set out to address our licensing responsibilities under the Act.
 Section two of our policy provides an introduction to our Borough and our Council, while section three sets out the purpose and scope of the policy.
-Section four covers our administrative arrangements for determining applications (including consultations), confirming the bodies the authority recognises as competent to advise on issues of child protection and protection of vulnerable adults, and the principles this authority will apply in determining whether someone qualifies as an interested party.
+Section four covers our administrative arrangements for determining applications (including consultations), confirming the bodies the authority recognises as competent to advise on issues of child protection and protection of vulnerable adults; and the principles this Authority will apply in determining whether someone qualifies as an interested party.

-Section five deals with premises licences in some detail and applicants for such licences are urged to read this section, in particular, carefully.
-It provides advice on 'primary gambling activity'; and 'definition of premises' and helps clarify the position on 'provisional statements'.
+Section five deals with premises licences in some detail and applicants for such licences are urged to carefully read this section in particular.
+It provides advice on the provision of gambling activities, definitions of premises and helps clarify the position on provisional statements.
 It goes on to examine issues relevant to the three licensing objectives (with particular consideration given to the third objective of preventing harm to children and vulnerable people) and, importantly, gives advice and information of the expectations of the licensing authority and the other responsible authorities around these objectives.
-This includes access arrangements; age identification schemes; restrictions on advertising; and social responsibility.
-Section five also sets out this authority's policy on location of licensed premises.
+This includes access arrangements, age identification schemes, restrictions on advertising and social responsibility.
+Section five also sets out this Authority's policy on the location of licensed premises.
 This section also covers issues around social responsibility and sets out requirements for access arrangements across categories of premises.

-Section six of this policy provides a statement of the principles this authority will consider when considering applications for permits, temporary and occasional use notices.
+Section six of this policy provides a statement of the principles this Authority will consider when considering applications for permits, temporary and occasional use notices.
 Section seven of the document deals with small society lotteries.

-Section eight of our policy sets out our approach to regulation, examining how we aim to ensure that our enforcement actions are targeted where they are needed most and co-ordinated together with our partners.
+Section eight of our policy sets out our approach to regulation, examining how we aim to ensure that our enforcement actions are targeted where they are needed most and coordinated together with our partners.
 It also sets out how we aim to ensure that our enforcement actions are carried out in a fair, consistent and transparent manner.